 Unethical breeders will often cross the American Pit Bull Terriers with dogs such as the French Bulldogs or the Boston Terriers, and call those “Pocket Pitbulls.”
 And while they are excellent Pit mixes, they’re not true Pocket Pit Bulls.

 Pocket Pitbulls have powerful broad heads and jaws, as inherited from Pit Bulls.
 However, they may have a more wedge-shaped skull and narrower muzzle.
 And despite being called “pocket” dogs, they’re a lot more athletic and agile than they look.

 Parents: Labrador x Pit Bull mix

 The Labrabull is the hybrid of America’s favorite Labrador Retriever and the American Pit Bull Terrier.
 As with most Pit Bull mixes, these dogs have a powerful, strong head and neck.
-Also, they come with a muscular, though agile, body.
+Also, they’ll often inherit a muscular, though agile, body.

 These dogs absolutely love kids but can also be protective of them.
-Without socialization and training, they can become a little possessive of them.
-On the bright side, you’ll have another pair of eyes on your kids at all times.
+Without socialization, training and a good amount of exercise, they may become possessive of the family kids.
+On the bright side, you’ll have another pair of eyes on your children at all times.